cheapjack/cheapjack.github.io/_posts/2015-07-20-myths-of-redistributed-manufacture.md

 **Industrial led culture leads and inhibits/inhabits everything**

-### Half-Cut Stack: not the full stack?
-Not useful for everything...
+### Half-Cut Stack: is thinking about 'the Full Stack' important here?...
+*Influencing the stack and standards committees*

 Material science in additive manufacturing is very poor...
 FDA in America is still the main regulator Service Design is poor: Look at OnShape